MeasureTransport/MParT/docs/index.rst

    source/development/index

-Measure transport
+Measure transport and MParT
 -------------
 Measure transport is a rich area in applied mathematics that constructs deterministic transformations--known as transport maps--between random variables [1].
 These maps characterize a complex target distribution as a transformation of a simple reference distribution (e.g., a standard Gaussian).
-In the context of probabilistic modeling, transport maps permit easily generating samples from a target distribution and evaluating its probability density function.
+In the context of probabilistic modeling, transport maps enable sampling from the target distribution and the evaluation of its probability density function.
 Monotone triangular maps are one class of transport maps that have several computational advantages over non-triangular maps and provide a building block for the normalizing flows architectures commonly used in the machine learning community [2].
 Triangular maps are also well suited for many tasks in Bayesian inference, including the modeling of conditional distributions [3] and the acceleration of posterior sampling [4, 5, 6, 7].

-The fundamental idea is to convert the problem of characterizing a probability distribution through sampling or density estimation into an optimization problem over a multivariate function.
-In practice, working with triangular maps requires the definition of a parameterized family of multivariate monotone functions.
+In practice, working with triangular maps requires the definition of a parameterized family of multivariate monotone functions and particular computations to enable map optimization.
+The Monotone Parameterization Toolkit (`MParT`), pronounced "em-par-tee", is a
-The Monotone Parameterization Toolkit (`MParT`), pronounced "em-par-tee", aims to provide performance portable implementations of such parameterizations.
-MParT is a c++ library (with bindings to Python, Julia, and Matlab) that emphasizes fast execution and parsimonious parameterizations that can enable near real-time computation on low and moderate dimensional problems.
+C++ library (with bindings to Python, Julia, and Matlab) that aims to provide performance portable implementations of such parameterizations.
+MParT emphasizes fast execution and parsimonious parameterizations that can permit near real-time computation on low and moderate dimensional problems.

 [1] Santambrogio, Filippo.
 "Optimal transport for applied mathematicians."
 Birkäuser, NY 55.58-63 (2015): 94.